Neighbors, town leaders share what spirit of Speedway is all about - NewsBreak

 INDIANAPOLIS – Speedway, Indiana is the racing capital of the world!
 Millions of people visit the small town every year for the Indy 500.

-We went out into the community to talk with the people who work and live there to see what it’s like, not only during the month of May, but all year.Dutch Bros. responds after deaf customer finds rude message on receipt: ‘Unacceptable’
+We went out into the community to talk with the people who work and live there to see what it’s like, not only during the month of May, but all year.IMS to employ new and growing sustainability programs and innovations

 While the track is a big part of their community, town leaders want you to come visit to see what the spirit of Speedway is all about.